pmlopes/minpsp/readme.txt

   lead to faster code but breaks old compiled libraries
 * Disabled CDT-5.0.x bug fix.
 * gcov builds property not fully tested if works as expected
+* added fixes from Luqman Aden in TinyXML

 0.9.5
 * Start to port the project also for OpenSolaris 2009.06 (vanilla).